Ajay-Sankar-T/definitely-not-inknwall-/README.md

 - **Modal View:** Clicking a poster opens a modal with detailed information and an "Add to Cart" button.
 - **Responsive Design:** Fully responsive layout with breakpoints at 1200px, 1024px, 768px, and 480px.
 Adapts to mobile, tablet, and desktop screens.
 - **Micro-Interactions:** Smooth animations for card hover effects, cart button scaling, modal transitions, and staggered poster grid animations.
-- **Dark Theme:** Aesthetic dark theme with orange accents using CSS variables for easy theming.

 ---